 Following the beatification, Casey is one step closer to being declared a saint.
 The church must verify that Casey performed one more miracle before he can achieve sainthood.
 He would be the first male born in the United States to be declared a Catholic saint.

 “It’s going to be a pilgrimage of people from all over the world coming not just because he is a saint, but all the people praying to him for miracles,” Pangborn says.

-For more information on how to collect the artwork of Dominic Pangborn, contact our gallery consultants at (800) 521-9654 ext.
+To collect the artwork of Pangborn, contact Park West Gallery at (800) 521-9654 ext.
 4 during business hours or firstname.lastname@example.org.